JDutil/contact_us/README.md

 ## REQUIREMENTS

-Contact Us requires the Formtastic Gem.
-Read more about Formtastic @ https://github.com/justinfrench/formtastic
+Contact Us requires:

-I used Formtastic as a dependency to keep things simple, and hook into your apps custom Formtastic stylesheets.
+* Ruby >= 1.8.7 (will soon only support > 1.9.2)
-People have different tastes for their html / css markup, and I find Formtastic to be a great standardized and reusable way to build forms across apps.
+* Rails >= 3.0.0

-If you don't want to have Formtastic as a dependency there is a fork of this project without it [here](https://github.com/sch1zo/contact_us).
+It is also recommended to use Formtastic or SimpleForm (see configuration) in order to hook into your apps custom form builders.

 ## INSTALLATION

 In your `Gemfile`, add the following dependencies:

-    gem 'contact_us', '~> 0.3.0'
+    gem 'contact_us', '~> 0.4.0.beta'

 From `Rails.root` run: